image: Greg Piper

 'Contemporary Wearables Biennial Jewellery Award and Exhibition is the focus of Toowoomba Regional Art Gallery's contribution to promoting excellence in contemporary adornment.
 The award was established in 1989, with the aid of the Toowoomba Gallery Society Inc., and is a forum for experimental and innovative contemporary jewellery and object practice.'

-Thrilled to have the work that Sarah and I created for Ceramix selected as a finalist in the Handcrafted category for this award.
+Delighted to have the work that Sarah and I created for Ceramix selected as a finalist in the Handcrafted category for this award.

 'The Design Files + Laminex Design Awards is an awards program designed to acknowledge the designers, architects and makers who contribute to Australia’s vibrant creative community.